BlastKami/56th-aux-mod-/Configs/config folder-readme.txt

-This is where all config folders go
+This is where all configs go, label them accordingly or put them in their own sub-directories(folders)